A Category-Theoretic Analysis of Conformal Prediction: Background in Category Theory

 Natural transformation $\alpha$ is a {\em natural isomorphism} if for each object $X$ of $\mathbb{C}$, the component $\alpha_X:FX \rightarrow GX$ is an isomorphism.
 In that case, functors $F$ and $G$ are said to be {\em (naturally) isomorphic}. \end{definition}

 Then, we turn our attention to a special structure on a category, called a monad, that can be thought of as a consistent way of extending spaces to include generalized elements and generalized functions of a specific type.
-It is of special interest in computer science.
+Monads are of special interest in Computer Science, where they provide a modular language for composing effectful computations, and they are relevant here because the Vietoris monad formalizes the passage from points to compact sets.

 \begin{definition}[Monad on a category] For a category $\mathbf C$, a {\em monad} is a triple

 consisting of \begin{itemize} \item a functor $T : \mathbf C \rightarrow \mathbf C$; \item a natural transformation (the \emph{unit})